Stallings graphs for quasi-convex subgroups: Applications to algorithmic problems

-\begin{prop} Let $G$ be an automatic group, $(G,L)$ be the corresponding rational structure, and $H,K$ be finitely generated $L$-quasi-convex subgroups of $G$.
-Then one can compute a set of generators for the subgroup $H \cap K$. \end{prop}
+\begin{prop} Let $(G,L)$ be a rational structure for the group $G$, where Stallings-like graphs for $L$-quasi-convex subgroups are computable.
+There is a partial algorithm which solves the intersection problem for $L$-quasi-convex subgroups of $G$.

+If the rational structure $(G,L)$ is induced by an automatic structure, then this algorithm is uniform in the automatic structure. \end{prop}

-\preuve It is easily verified that the product graph $\Gamma_L(H) \times_A \Gamma_L(K)$ (or rather, the connected component $\Delta$ of this graph, containing the pair of base vertices) is a reduced rooted graph which is Stallings-like for $H\cap K$.
-We can then construct a basis of the subgroup of $F(A)$ whose Stallings graph is $(\Delta,(H,K))$, and this yields a generating set for $H\cap K$. \eop
+\preuve We have a partial algorithm computing Stallings-like graphs $(\Gamma_H,1)$ and $(\Gamma_K,1)$ for $H$ and $K$, if these subgroups are $L$-quasi-convex.
+It is easily verified the product graph $\Gamma_H \times_A \Gamma_K$ (or rather, the connected component $\Delta$ of this graph, containing the pair of base vertices) is a reduced rooted graph which is Stallings-like for $H\cap K$.
+Then $\Delta$ is the Stallings graph of a subgroup of $F(A)$ whose image in $G$ is $H \cap K$.
+Applying the algorithm in Stallings \cite{1983:Stallings} (namely, constructing a spanning tree of $\Delta$ and producing a generator for each edge of $\Delta$ not in that tree), we compute a generating set of $H \cap K$. \eop

+\begin{remark} We can also solve the intersection problem for $L$-quasi-convex subgroups using automata accepting $L \cap \mu\inv(H)$ and $L \cap \mu\inv(K)$ (as produced by \cite{1996:Kapovich} for instance): Stallings foldings applied to the product automaton (which accepts $L \cap \mu\inv(H) \cap \mu\inv(K) = L \cap \mu\inv(H\cap K)$), produces the Stallings graph of a subgroup of $F(A)$ which maps to $H\cap K$ in $G$.
+In other words, a combination of \cite{1996:Kapovich} and \cite{1991:Short} solves the problem.
+Starting from Stallings-like graphs avoids having the folding stage.

-Proposition~\ref{rs} extends Friedl's and Wilton's result on the computability of certain intersections of subgroups of surface groups \cite{2014:FriedlWilton} (Proposition 27, see also Question 30).
+In this context, we note Friedl and Wilton's result on the computability of certain intersections of subgroups of surface groups \cite{2016:FriedlWilton} (Proposition 27, see also Question 30).

+Finally, we note that if we start from the Stallings graphs of $H$ and $K$, then the product graph embeds in the Schreier graph of $H \cap K$, and contains the Stallings graph of $H\cap K$. \end{remark}